revisiontool/revisiontoolapp/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-Project is made using NextJs along with TailwindCSS.
-It can be run just like a standard NextJs app.
-It is currently deployed on Vercel at http://revision-tool-new.vercel.app/ Any further changes shall require a separate deployment.
+The project uses NextJs and TailwindCSS and can be run just like a standard NextJs app.
+It is currently deployed on Vercel at http://revision-tool-new.vercel.app/.
+Any further changes will require a separate deployment.

 Components and pages have separate directories and files to make the codebase easier to understand.